frederickk/unicode-patterns/README.md

-ASCII Patterns
+Unicode Patterns
 ==============

-Replace new tab page generated ASCII text patterns
+Replace new tab page generated Unicode text patterns

 Installation
 -------------

 In Chrome, choose Window > Extensions.
-Drag ```ascii-patterns.crx``` into the page that appears.
+Drag ```unicode-patterns.crx``` into the page that appears.

 Or, you can also simply load the uncompiled source as follows: